 3. Try Out Trending Formats

-From the discover page on TikTok, you can find trending sounds, dances, memes, or formats that you can copy with your own style or twist.
+One of the biggest ways to get attention from the TikTok algorithm is by using trending sounds, dances, memes, or formats.
 On TikTok, it's simple to hop in and put your own spin on things while building off of a familiar format.

 For example, we created a #HOCO transformation video using the popular svensven39 soundtrack.
 It was a huge trend at the time, and it worked out pretty well for us, so if you're out of your own ideas, just hop on a big trend.